RRucking for Fat Loss, Strength, and Sanity — No Gym Required

-Rucking is the simplest workout you’ve never tried: just walk with weight.
+Rucking is the simplest workout most people have never tried: just walk with weight.

-Used by the military, firefighters, and now everyday people, rucking workouts burn fat, build strength, and improve cardio — all without joint damage or overpriced gym memberships.
+Used by the military, firefighters, endurance athletes, and now everyday people, rucking burns fat, builds strength, and strengthens your mental game — all without pounding your joints or paying for a gym membership.

-I’m Preston.
 I used to weigh 250 pounds.
-Now I carry over 100 lbs of weight between my rucking backpack and weighted vest, and I film my progress for anyone who wants to do the same.
+Now I carry over 100 pounds between my weighted vest and my rucking pack — and I film the whole journey to help others do the same.

-You don’t need a gym, a personal trainer, or a treadmill.
-Just some weight, some shoes (or not — I ruck barefoot sometimes), and the will to start.
+You just need some weight, decent shoes (or none — I ruck barefoot sometimes), and the willingness to move.

 🔥 Why Try Rucking?

-- Rucking burns more calories than walking — and keeps your heart rate in the optimal fat-burning zone
+- Keeps your heart rate in the ideal fat-burning zone

-- You can ruck anywhere — trails, sidewalks, parks, hills
+- Works anywhere — sidewalks, gravel, trails, and hills

 🎒 My Rucking Setup